rubyworks/rubytest/README.md

 ### Subtext

+(NOTE: Is there a better name for this?)

-A test object can also supply a `#subtext`, which can be used to describe the _setup_ associated with a test.
+A test object can also supply a `#subtext`, which can be used to provide a descritpion of the _setup_ associated with a test.

 ### Source Location